Business Recruitment, Retention, and Expansion

 A World of Possibilities

-PartnerTulsa, in coordination with the City of Tulsa, has a number of programs to encourage the creation and retention of quality jobs from existing and new companies to the Tulsa area.
+PartnerTulsa, in coordination with the City of Tulsa, offer a number of incentives for growing companies to encourage the creation and retention of quality jobs.
 In addition, PartnerTulsa can identify which projects are high impact for the local Tulsa area and determine potential eligibility for State incentive programs.

 PartnerTulsa offers: